ychding11/PNTriangle/README.md

 ## Tessellation by OpenGL

+A PN triangle is a cubic triangular Bezier patch.
+Control points are merely depending on the vertex positions and normals of a defining base triangle.
+Each PN triangle in a mesh is thus independent of neighboring triangles.

+Normals of base triangle shall have different values.
+If not,normal variation cannot work.
+How to ensure no cracks after tessellation.
+I feel that it is hard to ensure that.

-Implement PN Triangle tessellation by OpenGL .
+It is to mplement PN Triangle tessellation by OpenGL.

 ## Features
 - [x] Implement PN Triangle Tessellation
 - [x] Camera supporting rotate, pan, zoom in / out.
 - [x] Capture Color Buffer & save to disk in tga format
-- [x] Rendering Image sequence which can be encoded into video by ffmpeg
+- [x] Rendering Image sequence
 - [x] snap & save to file
-- [x] animation support
+- [x] Animation support

 ## Plans